-Criminal Trespass in the State of Texas is a crime that could result in fines, jail time, and a conviction on your criminal record.
-Basically, criminal trespass is defined as being on or in someone’s property that has been marked private.
+Criminal Trespass in the State of Texas is a property crime that could result in fines, jail time, and a conviction on your criminal record.
+The Texas Penal Code defines criminal trespass as being on or in someone's property that has been marked private.
 The notice that the property is private can be communicated to you in several ways:

-• Visible presence of crops for human consumption: If you can clearly see that there are crops growing on the land that are meant to be consumed by humans, this is designated private property.
+- Visible presence of crops for human consumption: If you can see that crops are growing on the land that are meant to be consumed by humans, this is designated private property.

-If you have been accused of the crime of criminal trespass, the Law Offices of Jason Trumpler will fight to ensure that your side of the story is heard in court.
-Strong legal representation can help the chances of your case getting reduced or completely dismissed.
+If the State has accused you or someone you know of the crime of criminal trespass, the Law Offices of Jason Trumpler will fight to ensure that you get your side told in court.
+Strong legal representation can help the chances of your case getting reduced and ultimately dismissed.
 Contact our office today at 512-457-5200.

-As with all crimes in the State of Texas, the severity of the penalty depends on the nature of your specific offense.
+As with all crimes, the severity of the penalty depends on the nature of your specific offense.
 Criminal trespass is always a misdemeanor offense.
 Possible punishment includes:

-• Class C Misdemeanor: If you were within 100-feet of private land, you may be charged with a class C misdemeanor and ordered to pay a fine up to $500.
+- Class C Misdemeanor: If you were within 100-feet of private land, the State would charge you with a Class C Misdemeanor.
+The maximum penalty is a fine of up to $500.

-• Class B Misdemeanor: This is the most common penalty associated with criminal trespassing in Texas.
-You may be ordered to pay a fine up to $2,000 and spend up to 6-months in jail.
+- Class B Misdemeanor: This is the most common penalty associated with criminal trespassing in Texas.
+The punishment for a Class B Misdemeanor is six months in jail and a fine of up to $2,000.

 Contact Us at 512-457-5200!

-If you have been accused of the crime of criminal trespass in the State of Texas, our office can help.
-Jason Trumpler has over 15-years experience practicing criminal law.
+If the State has accused you or someone you know with the crime of criminal trespass in the State of Texas, our office can help.
+Jason Trumpler has 20-years of experience practicing criminal law.
 He currently assists clients in Travis, Williamson, Hays, Caldwell, Bastrop, Lee, Burnet, and Bell counties.
 Call our office today at 512-452-5200.